marvlas/hungry-fly/README.md

 # Hungry Fly

 ## Description
 The player moves across the board by using the mouse or arrow keys, and needs to hit targets popping up randomly on the board and disappearing after a few secs.
-The player life decreases automatically after a certain amount of time.
-If player hits targets life points increase, if players hit false targets the player life decreases.
+The player's life decreases automatically after a certain amount of time.
+If player hits targets life points increase, if players hit false targets the player's life decreases.
 When the life score is 0 the game is over.
 There is a timer for records.

 ## How to play
 (to do)